na-na-hi/renget/archive/iftod.md

 \>You can't get an arm free to untangle yourself, and she's not dexterous enough to free you either
 \>She wanders around trying to find some way to remove them
 \>Each step she takes grinds your dick into her pussy
-\>All you can do is enjoy the ride and hope you get loose before she stumbles onto a group of hunters.
+\>All you can do is enjoy the ride and hope you get loose before she stumbles onto a group of hunters.%%

 \########################################

 >How would a Hunter react if their monster fling from last night actually came to their village looking for them?

-\>When the hunter said he'd take care of things, you were expecting more monster wrangling and less... whatever is going on over there.
+%darkgreen%\>When the hunter said he'd take care of things, you were expecting more monster wrangling and less... whatever is going on over there.
 At the very least they've managed to corner the invader into a less populated area, minimizing the chance of others getting caught in the eventual scuffle.
 \>You also expected more clothes to be involved, but credit where it's due: not many would jump into action wearing nothing more than their skivvies.
 \>"What are you DOING?!"
 The hunter hisses at the invading monster.
 \>A small group of onlookers are starting to gather, maintaining – in their minds – a safe distance as poorly strained whispers float from the spectacle.